 Hydrograph response

 The hydrograph has an annual sinusoidal pattern.
-There is a note on the file that barometric pressure effects are observed which account for abnormal low values.
+There is a note on the file that barometric pressure effects are observed, which account for abnormal low values.

 Data issues

-Topographic map with hillshade of the area around Skirwith.
+Topographical map with hillshade of the area around Skirwith.
 BGS © UKRI.

 Acknowledgements

 At a national level, groundwater level monitoring data is collected and managed by the Environment Agency (England), the Scottish Environmental Protection Agency, Natural Resources Wales and the Department of the Environment (Northern Ireland).
-Access to the data they collect (which includes many monitoring sites beyond those highlighted on these pages) and curate is online in England (DEFRA) and Scotland (SEPA).

 Contact

-Contact enquiries for further information.
+Please contact BGS Enquiries for further information.